James Aloysius Hickey: Priesthood

 Hickey was ordained to the priesthood for the Diocese of Saginaw by Bishop William Murphy on June 15, 1946.
 He then served as an associate pastor at St. Joseph's Parish in Saginaw, Michigan until 1947.
 Hickey went to Rome in 1947 to further his studies.
 He earned a Doctor of Canon Law degree from the Pontifical Lateran University in 1950, and a Doctor of Theology degree from the Pontifical University of St. Thomas Aquinas (Angelicum) in 1951.

 After returning to Michigan, he served as secretary to Bishop Stephen Woznicki from 1951 to 1966.
 He was also the founding rector of St. Paul Seminary.
 From 1962 to 1965, Hickey attended the Second Vatican Council in Rome as a peritus for Bishop Woznicki.
-Hickey was raised to the rank of domestic prelate of his holiness on October 31, 1963.
+The Vatican raised Hickey to the rank of domestic prelate on October 31, 1963.

 Auxiliary Bishop of Saginaw

 On February 18, 1967, Hickey was appointed as auxiliary bishop of the Diocese of Saginaw and titular bishop of Taraqua by Pope Paul VI.
-He received his episcopal consecration on April 14 1957, from Archbishop John Dearden, with Bishops Woznicki and Stephen Leven serving as co-consecrators, at the Cathedral of St. Mary.
+He received his episcopal consecration on April 14, 1957, from Archbishop John Dearden, with Bishops Woznicki and Stephen Leven serving as co-consecrators, at the Cathedral of St. Mary.
 Hickey selected as his episcopal motto: Veritatem In Caritate, meaning, "Truth in Charity" (Ephesians 4:15).

-Hickey served as chairman of priestly formation within the United States Conference of Catholic Bishops (USCCB) from 1968 to 1969.
+Hickey served as chair of priestly formation within the United States Conference of Catholic Bishops (USCCB) from 1968 to 1969.
 In March 1969, he became rector of the Pontifical North American College in Rome, where he would oversee the formation of American seminarians for the next five years.